 Instructions

-- Transfer the meatballs back to the skillet and simmer, with the lid on, for 5-7 minutes or until the meatballs are fully cooked.
+- Transfer the meatballs back to the skillet and simmer, covered, for 5–7 minutes, or until the meatballs are fully cooked and reach an internal temperature of 165°F.

 Notes